heatmiser328/lb.react/README.md

 ##### Stand
 ![Stand](https://github.com/jcapuano328/lb.react/raw/master/doc/Charge.Stand.png "Stand")

 Enter the morale of the target and any applicable leader rating, select any appropriate modifiers, roll the dice and apply the result.
-The
+The results are displayed as a pass/fail icon.

 ##### Form Square
 ![Form Square](https://github.com/jcapuano328/lb.react/raw/master/doc/Charge.FormSquare.png "Form Square")

 Select the nationality and formation of the target, distance of the cavalry to the target, the appropriate modifiers, roll the dice and apply the result.
 Only those nationalities, formations, and modifiers specific to the scenario will be presented.
+The results are displayed as icons: square, disorder, and rout.

 ##### Recall
 ![Recall](https://github.com/jcapuano328/lb.react/raw/master/doc/Charge.Recall.png "Recall")